 How do you become a compliant remote employer?

 The crux of the solution is to make sure everyone you work with is appropriately employed.
 This might mean working with employment lawyers in each country you have people in, establishing entities, registering tax numbers and having access to country-specific compliance information.
 Managing all that complexity can quickly become overwhelming and unsurmountable to tackle.

 An alternative to that is an Employer of Record model, where another company becomes the legal employer of your workers, taking care of all this complicated compliance.
 You still maintain the working relationship, assign tasks and manage performance, and simply transfer the compliance and legal responsibility to an organisation that has a truly deep understanding of the local rules and regulations in the worker’s jurisdiction.

-Boundless operates an Employer of Record model and can help you legally and compliantly employ your remote workers in Ireland, the UK, Denmark, Portugal, or Australia.
-Leave your email to start being a compliant remote employer from next month:
+Boundless operates an Employer of Record model and can help you legally and compliantly employ your remote workers in Ireland, the UK, Denmark, Portugal, Singapore, New Zealand, or Australia.
+Learn more here.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.